tylerbrazier/notes/bash.md

     GIT_PS1_SHOWCOLORHINTS=1
     PROMPT_COMMAND='__git_ps1 "\w" " \\\$ "'

-For more info read the `git-prompt.sh` script and <https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Bash>
+For more info read the `git-prompt.sh` script and <https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-Bash>.
+Also see the `PROMPTING` section in the bash manual.

 ## Aliases
 These are useful to add to `~/.bashrc`: